Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 Of note are the following selection highlighting scenarios and their corresponding behaviors :
 - Selecting a point instancer in its entirety
-  - If the instancer is a top-level instancer, all instances it draws WILL be highlighted
+  - If the instancer is a top-level instancer, all instances it draws WILL be highlighted.
-  - If the instancer is a prototype, instances of itself drawn by other instancers will NOT be highlighted
+  - If the instancer is a prototype, instances of itself drawn by other instancers will NOT be highlighted.
+    This is an intentional workflow decision from the Hydra for Maya team.
 - Selecting specific instances of point instancer
-  - If the instancer is a top-level instancer, the selected instances it draws WILL be highlighted
+  - If the instancer is a top-level instancer, the selected instances it draws WILL be highlighted.
-  - If the instancer is a prototype, the instances it would indirectly draw through instances of itself drawn by other instancers will NOT be highlighted
+  - If the instancer is a prototype, the instances it would indirectly draw through instances of itself drawn by other instancers will NOT be highlighted.
+    This is an intentional workflow decision from the Hydra for Maya team.
 - Selecting a parent prim of a point instancer
   - (same as selecting a point instancer in its entirety)